Therapist Neurodiversity Collective’s Neurodiversity-Affirming Educational Courses

 Topic: Autistic social communication, the ‘double empathy problem‘ and ‘relevance theory;’ countering the ‘Theory of Mind-deficit’ theory of autism.

 Course Description: A central diagnostic and anecdotal feature of autism is difficulty with social communication.
-Traditionally, these difficulties have been regarded as autistic “impairments”, related to proposed cognitive and social “deficits”. presents a reframing of these difficulties as a two-way, ‘double empathy problem’, from the perspective of cognitive linguistics.
-This session will share findings from high-quality research into cross-neurotype communication and explore what that means for autism service provision.
+Traditionally, these difficulties have been regarded as autistic “impairments”, related to proposed cognitive and social “deficits”.
+This neurodiversity-affirming educational session presents a reframing of these difficulties as a two-way, ‘double empathy problem’, from the perspective of cognitive linguistics.
+This session will share findings from high-quality research into cross-neurotype communication and explore what that means for autism service provisions.

 At the end of the session, attendees will be able to: